rprops/PhenoFlow/README.md

 # How to use the scripts

 ## Load the packages and source code
-Open RStudio and the two scripts.
-Make sure that your working directory is located where these scripts are saved.
+Open RStudio.
+Make sure that your working directory is located where the scripts are saved.
 ```R
 require('flowFDA')
 require("vegan")